rill-js/mongoose/README.md

 #### Special Query Operators

-There are some special operators to make working with the api more flexable.
+There are some special operators to make working with the api more flexible.

 + **$skip** : skip a number of results.